On the Sublime: Contents

 On the Sublime is both a treatise on aesthetics and a work of literary criticism.
 It is written in an epistolary form and the final part, possibly dealing with public speaking, has been lost.

-The treatise is dedicated to Posthumius Terentianus, a cultured Roman and public figure, though little else is known of him.
+The treatise is dedicated to Postumius Terentianus, a cultured Roman and public figure, though little else is known of him.
 On the Sublime is a compendium of literary exemplars, with about 50 authors spanning 1,000 years mentioned or quoted.
 Along with the expected examples from Homer and other figures of Greek culture, Longinus refers to a passage from Genesis, which is quite unusual for the 1st century:

 Given his positive reference to Genesis, Longinus has been assumed to be either a Hellenized Jew or readily familiar with the Jewish culture.
 As such, Longinus emphasizes that, to be a truly great writer, authors must have "moral excellence".
 In fact, critics speculate that Longinus avoided publication in the ancient world "either by modesty or by prudential motives".
 Moreover, Longinus stresses that transgressive writers are not necessarily shameless fools, even if they take literary risks that seem "bold, lawless, and original".
 As for social subjectivity, Longinus acknowledges that complete liberty promotes spirit and hope; according to Longinus, "never did a slave become an orator".
 On the other hand, too much luxury and wealth leads to a decay in eloquence—eloquence being the goal of the sublime writer.